-Staff told us they discussed their training needs at annual appraisals.
+Staff told us they discussed their training needs at annual appraisals and six monthly one to one meetings.
 We saw evidence of completed appraisals and how the practice addressed the training requirements of staff.

 Co-ordinating care and treatment

 Staff worked together and with other health and social care professionals to deliver effective care and treatment.